amjack0/Universal-Robot-UR5-Controller/README.md

    ur.gazebo.xacro\
    ur5_robot.urdf.xacro\
-   Edit these files as per the files present in this repo at ```force_pub/src/config```
+   Edit these files as per the files present in this repo at ```force_pub/src/config``` After prforming changes you can remove above xacro files from your local workspace.
 6. After building the package,compile it & don't forget to source the workspace, eg.```source/universalbot_ws/devel/setup.bash```

 # Running the simulation